cloudchacho/hedwig-python/docs/settings.rst

 **HEDWIG_DATA_VALIDATOR_CLASS**

 The validator class to use for schema validation.
-This class must be a sub-class of :class:`hedwig.validator.MessageValidator`, and may add additional validation logic, based on pyjsonschema_ docs.
+This class must be a sub-class of :class:`hedwig.validators.HedwigBaseValidator`, and may add additional validation logic.
+This class is also responsible for serialization / deserialization of the payload on the wire.

+Validators provided by the library include: jsonschema.

-For example, to add a new format called ``vin``, use this validator:
+To customize jsonschema validator, for example, to add a new format called ``vin``, use this validator:

 .. code:: python

-    class CustomValidator(hedwig.validator.MessageValidator):
+    class CustomValidator(hedwig.validators.JSONSchemaValidator):
         # simplistic check: 17 alphanumeric characters except i, o, q
         _vin_re = re.compile("^[a-hj-npr-z0-9]{17}$")

         @staticmethod
-        @hedwig.models.MessageValidator.checker.checks('vin')
+        @hedwig.validators.JSONSchemaValidator.checker.checks('vin')
         def check_vin(instance) -> bool:
             if not isinstance(instance, str):
                 return True
             return bool(CustomValidator._vin_re.match(instance))

-optional; fully-qualified class name
+optional; fully-qualified class name; defaults to "hedwig.validators.jsonschema.JSONSchemaValidator"

 **HEDWIG_DEFAULT_HEADERS**